Ty France Player Props: Mariners vs. Orioles

-The Seattle Mariners, including Ty France (.395 on-base percentage in past 10 games, 65 points above season-long percentage), battle starter Cole Irvin and the Baltimore Orioles at T-Mobile Park, Saturday at 9:40 PM ET.
+Ty France and his .474 on-base percentage over his past 10 games (141 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Baltimore Orioles and Kyle Bradish on August 13 at 4:10 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Orioles.
+He had a hitless performance in his last game (0-for-1) against the Orioles.

 Ty France Game Info & Props vs. the Orioles